Adrian998obs/Adrian998obs/README.md

 # 👋 Hi, I'm Adrian !

 Welcome to my GitHub profile!
 I'm an **M2 student in astrophysics at Observatoire de Paris**, passionate about exploring the universe through data, code, and research.

-## ✨ About Me

 Curious by nature, I aim to advance our understanding of the cosmos with innovative tools and collaborative science.
 My interests center around galaxies, dark matter, cosmology, and computational astrophysics.